 - Cookies will stay fresh covered at room temperature for 1 week.

-Make ahead tip: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
+- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Baked cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls (before rolling in sugar) will freeze well for up to 3 months.
 Let sit at room temperature for 30 minutes, pre-heat the oven, then roll in granulated sugar.
 Bake as directed.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Butter: Simply melt the butter in the microwave.
 Let it cool down for about 5-10 minutes before mixing with the other ingredients.
 Don’t want to cook that egg with the hot butter!